Gaelhaine/Gaelhaine/git.md

 ## Header
 ### Type
-**build**: Changes that affect the build system or external dependencies
+**chore**: Changes that affect the build system or external dependencies

 **ci**: Changes to the CI configuration